Ikaroon/Swizzle/README.md

 ```

 ## Performance and Use-Case
-Even though this extension makes the code shorter it takes approximately double as long as a manual swizzle like this one:
+Even though this extension makes the code shorter it takes approximately twice as long as a manual swizzle like this one:
 ```C#
 var vector = new Vector3(1, 2, 3);
 var a = new Vector3(vector.y, vector.z, vector.x);